 IP staff will review local guidance or restrictions with participants during pre-departure and on-site orientations, but participants are also expected to remain informed of the guidance and restrictions in place for their program location before and after applying as host country authorities could reimpose, extend, further ease, or otherwise amend restrictions in the time between your application and departure.

-This program is open to all interested students.
+This program is open to all degree-seeking FSU students.

 Other areas of placement may be considered after consultation wit the in-country placement team.